LaikaMyra/exploration-mapbox/README.md

 - The MongoDB stand-in uses JSON files to simulate a database
 - All API endpoints support CORS for cross-origin requests
 - The server includes comprehensive error logging
-- Static files (icons, CSS, JS) are served from the `/app` directory
+- All map styles and icons are managed through Mapbox Studio

 ## Security Considerations